jlfaucher/executor5-bulk/main/trunk/extensions/yaml/readme.md

 - test_all_constructs.yaml ... `test\trunk\ooRexx\extensions\yaml` directory

-## ooRexx Documentation

-All the files in the following directory and its subdirectories go to the doc
-branch:

-- docbook        ... `docs\trunk\rexxextensions` directory

-## Utility Program for RailRoad Creation from EBNF defintions

-The EBNF definitions for YAML can be found at:

-- dookbook/yaml.ebnf

-It (like any other EBNF file) can be processed with the help of the following
-program:

-- ebnf2svg.rex  ... uses `extract_svg_from_rr_xhtml.rex` from
-  `docs\trunk\tools\RailRoadDiagrams\extract_svg_from_rr_xhtml.rex`
-                ... should probably go into `docs\trunk\tools\RailRoadDiagrams\`

 ## Internal Quick Testing & Official YAML Test Suite Testing

 The following files are for testing: